Food is more than just fuel. Your diet can help fight disease and keep you looking and acting younger.

 - 4,700 milligrams a day of potassium from fruits, vegetables, fish and milk.

 Since men have more muscle and are typically bigger than women, they require more calories throughout the day.
-Moderately active males should eat 2,000 to 2,800 calories per day.
+Moderately active males likely need 2,000 to 2,800 calories per day.
 Your energy needs depend on your height, weight and activity level.

-For energy, weight management and disease prevention, men should eat whole grains such as whole-grain bread, pasta, cereal, brown rice, oats, barley, fruits and vegetables.
+For energy and disease prevention, men should eat whole grains such as whole-grain bread, pasta, cereal, brown rice, oats, barley, fruits and vegetables.
 These foods are high in fiber, help manage hunger and fullness and help fend off certain cancers, such as prostate and colon.

-Men are typically meat-eaters because of the perception that more protein equals more muscle mass.
+Men typically are avid meat-eaters because of the perception that more protein equals more muscle mass.
 That is not the case unless exercise is involved.
-Men tend to view red meat as more masculine than other proteins; often this leads them to "order the steak."
-It's not the steak that's unhealthy, it's skipping the whole grains and vegetables.
-In addition, excessive meat eating is linked to heart disease and colorectal cancer in men.
+Excessive meat eating is linked to heart disease and colorectal cancer in men.

-Eat red meat less frequently, and, instead, focus on more fruits, vegetables and low-fat dairy products.
-This will not only help you keep weight off, but it can help keep blood pressure down.
+Eat red meat less frequently, and, instead, focus on more beans, lentils, tempeh and tofu.
+Plant-based proteins decrease disease risk and deliver fiber.
 Cut down on saturated fat from meat, cheese and fried foods.
 Instead, opt for foods with unsaturated, heart-healthy fats such as olive oil, canola oil, nuts, seeds and avocadoes.

 Weight and Disease Risk

-More than women, men gain weight around the middle; that's due to the male hormone testosterone.
+More than women, men gain weight around the middle due to the hormone testosterone.
 If your waist measures more than 40 inches around, take a look at your lifestyle behaviors including eating, exercise and sleep.
-This fat around the waist is typically buried deep in the abdomen and increases your risk for diabetes, heart disease and dementia.
+This fat around the waist typically is buried deep in the abdomen and increases your risk for diabetes, heart disease and dementia.
 Consider working with a registered dietitian nutritionist to develop healthy habits that will last a lifetime.